kunzimariano/Integration.CommitService/README.md

 # Built on open source

 It is being built on top of the open source [ServiceStack](http://www.servicestack.net/) project.
-Many thanks already to [Demis Bellot](https://github.com/mythz) for his assitance in the [ServiceStack chat room in Jabbr](http://jabbr.net/#/rooms/servicestack)
+Many thanks already to [Demis Bellot](https://github.com/mythz) for his assistance in the [ServiceStack chat room in Jabbr](http://jabbr.net/#/rooms/servicestack)

 The current implementation also uses the popular open source [redis NoSql key-value store](http://redis.io/) for message queueing, as [explained by ServiceStack's tutorial examples](https://github.com/ServiceStack/ServiceStack/wiki/Messaging-and-redis).